THRILLING THEATRE FROM THE ISLAND OF STORYTELLERS

-Our mission is simple: to tell great stories well.
-We bring the best of Irish drama to the U.K and beyond.
+Our mission is simple: to bring the best of Irish drama to the UK and beyond.

 Artistic Director & Producer

 Paul trained with Ann Kavanagh in Dublin and at The Poor School in London.
 He has worked s an actor for more than 25 years.
-His Theatre work includes, The Lonesome West and Dancing at Lughnasa (New Vic, Stoke), Antony and Cleopatra, In Extremis, Othello, King Lear and The Frontline (The Globe).
-The Lieutenant of Inishmore (RSC at the Garrick), The Quare Fellow (Tricycle and UK Tour).
+His Theatre work includes, Translations, National Theatre, Our Country's Good, The Watermill Theatre, The Lonesome West and Dancing at Lughnasa (New Vic, Stoke), Antony and Cleopatra, In Extremis, Othello, King Lear and The Frontline (Shakespeare's Globe).
+The Cripple of Inishman, Leicester Haymarket, The Lieutenant of Inishmore RSC, The Quare Fellow (Tricycle and UK Tour).

 He was a founder member of Juno Theatre Company which toured extensively in the UK and Ireland.